reedcodes/talks/src/html/2021-pcaaca/markdown/06-gaslight.md

 Three stages to gaslighting:

-1. disbelief at what the gaslighter is saying or trying to say
+1. disbelief at what the gaslighter is saying or trying to say <!-- .element: class="fragment" -->
-2. defense of self and self-truth as it conflicts with the gaslighter’s statements
+2. defense of self and self-truth as it conflicts with the gaslighter’s statements <!-- .element: class="fragment" -->
-3. depression and self-doubt as the gaslighter’s reality takes over
+3. depression and self-doubt as the gaslighter’s reality takes over <!-- .element: class="fragment" -->

 <small class="citation">Sterns qtd. in Fuchsman, "Gaslighting" 76</small>

 Notes:
+- 3 stages...
-Knight and Knight: If you can’t remember who you know or what you value, how will you be able to decide what to do?
+- Knight and Knight: If you can’t remember who you know or what you value, how will you be able to decide what to do?
 Not to mention, if you don’t remember who you are, how will you be able to make any practical decisions except as contingent responses to circumstances you don’t fully understand?
 (29)

 ---